 Reinstatement - Medical Leave

 The reinstatement application and all required paperwork are due to the College no later than 30 days before the start of the quarter in which you request to return to the College.
-For the 2020-2021 academic year, the due dates are as follows:
+Upcoming due dates are as follows:

-The reinstatement process takes several weeks.
+The reinstatement process may take several weeks.
 During this time, we will work with you and your healthcare provider to assess your readiness to return to the rigors of academic life.

 Paperwork needed to apply for reinstatement from a Medical Leave of Absence

-Submit the reinstatement application and have your healthcare provider submit the Healthcare Provider Form to the College no less than 30 days before the start of the quarter in which you wish to return to the College.
+Submit the reinstatement application, authorization to share health information, and have your healthcare provider submit the Healthcare Provider Form to the College no less than 30 days before the start of the quarter in which you wish to return to the College.
+It is your responsibility to share the deadline with your health care provider.

-The Senior Associate Dean of Students, the Student Health Center, and the Counseling Center (if necessary) will review your application and the Healthcare Provider Form.
+The Dean of Students, the Counseling Center and/or the Student Health Center will review your application and the Healthcare Provider Form.
 They will assess your readiness to return to the College and participate in its educational programs and other activities.

-The Senior Associate Dean of Students will simultaneously review five additional areas before deciding your reinstatement status:
+The Dean of Students will simultaneously review five additional areas before deciding your reinstatement status:

-• Academic Standing: If you did not leave the College in good academic standing, the Academic Standards Committee will review your reinstatement request (you may be requested to fill out an Academic Standards Petition form).
+- Academic Standing: If you did not leave the College in good academic standing, the Academic Standards Committee may require you to complete an Academic Standards Petition form.
 The Committee may deny reinstatement or identify specific academic requirements that you must meet upon your reinstatement to the College.

-• Financial Aid: Reinstatement does not guarantee the continuation of your previous offers of financial aid.
+- Financial Aid: Reinstatement does not guarantee the continuation of your previous offers of financial aid.
 We recommend that you contact the Office of Financial Aid (269.337.7192) for specific information about the opportunity to receive financial aid.
+If your financial aid has been cancelled due to not meeting Satisfactory Academic Progress (SAP) you may be required to submit a Financial Aid Petition to request that your aid be reinstated.
+The Committee may approve or deny this request.

-The Senior Associate Dean of Students will notify you of the College’s decision regarding your application for reinstatement.
+The Dean of Students will notify you of the College’s decision regarding your application for reinstatement.

-If you have any questions throughout the reinstatement process, please contact the Senior Associate Dean of Students, Dana Jansma at 269.337.7209.
+If you have any questions throughout the reinstatement process, please contact the Dean of Students, Dana Jansma at 269.337.7209 or dana.jansma@kzoo.edu.

 Parental Notification